Nevada Insurance CE

 Yes.
 Our Nevada state approval number is: 18620.

-Most students will have their credits processed the same day on which we receive their signed affidavit, issued upon completion of their final exam.
-If an affidavit is received outside of our normal business hours, these credits will be processed on the morning of the next business day.
+Most students will have their credits processed the same day on which they complete their final exam.
+If a course is completed outside of our normal business hours, these credits will be processed on the morning of the next business day.
 Once your credits have been successfully filed, you will receive a notification email that also contains your Certificate of Completion.

 Self-study final exams are closed book.
 Licensees may not refer to the course material while the exam is in progress.